 Hand-held blenders are often not as effective as a jug blender is at blending stringy items such as green beans and asparagus for soups.
 And they can be less forgiving when emulsifying.
 For instance, when making a Caesar salad dressing in a jug blender, you can usually get away with ignoring the step by step directions and just toss all the dressing ingredients in at once.
 With a less-powerful hand-held blender, if you do this, you may not get the creamy, emulsified solution that such a dressing should turn out to be.

-Most hand-held blenders have a power of 100 watts; some people say to look for more than that, if you want a better shot at blending stringy stuff, etc.
+Most hand-held blenders seem to have a power of 100 watts; some people say to look for more than that, if you want a better shot at blending stringy stuff, etc.

 Laboratory blenders can be used in home kitchens but they are often four times the price or more, and may not have other features more desirable for home use.